A Message from Don Emes, MAMEC President

-The Manitoba Association of Municipal Emergency Coordinator’s (MAMEC) is a new association which was created to share information, best practices, assistance and guidance with all MEC’s in Manitoba.
-This new initiative was started by a group of long-serving MEC’s who saw a need to help professionalize and advance our roles in community emergency preparedness in light of the many changes that were taking place.
+The Manitoba Association of Municipal Emergency Coordinator’s (MAMEC) was created in 2018 to share information, and best practices with all MEC’s in Manitoba.
+The idea was born from by a group of long-serving MEC’s who saw a need to help professionalize and advance our roles in community emergency preparedness.
+The ever changing responsibilities that were taking place along with the heavy workloads placed upon the shoulders of the MEC were felt by all of us around the province.

 Don Emes, President, MAMEC